 Immersed in scenery photographers dream of, the Four Corners region is rich with Native American history, National Parks and UNESCO World Heritage Sites.
 Explore the treasures of the Four Corners region and enjoy Farmington as your energizing and affordable basecamp!

-Aztec Ruins National Monument provides visitors an intimate opportunity to explore ancient ruins built in the 1100s.
+Aztec Ruins National Monument provides visitors an intimate opportunity to explore ancient ruins built by the ancient Ancestral Puebloans in the 1100s.
 Aztec Ruins features ceremonial, public, and storage structures as well as the "Great Kiva" the oldest and largest reconstructed Kiva in North America.